 You can read the full poem Ring Out, Wild Bells on Wikipedia.

 Happy New Year!

 This article was posted on Friday, December 31st, 2010 at 4:33 pm and is filed under Countries & Cultures, England, English, Holiday Poems, Holidays Around the World, Languages, Lord Tennyson, New Years, New Years Poems, Poems, Poetry, Poets, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply